 For those looking for a reasonable rewards program and a card with flexibility — and if you travel overseas and want to avoid transaction fees — the Discover It card is well worth carrying.

-Important: If you're looking to transfer a balance, there is another version of this card that offers 18 months of the 0% promotional rate for balance transfers (instead of 14 months).
-The trade-off is the promo rate for purchases is only 6 months (instead of 14).
+Important: If you're looking to transfer a balance, there is another version of this card that offers 18 months of the 0% promotional rate for balance transfers.
+The trade-off is the promo rate for purchases is only 6 months.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.